jurisgalang/named-parameters/README.md

     GoogleStorage.new   # ArgumentError, GoogleStorage#initialize requires: access-key, secret-key

-On the other-hand, it declares that the `request` method may accept a parameter named `timeout`; so the following invocations will not raise error:
+On the other-hand, it declares that the `request` method may optionally accept a parameter named `timeout` - so the following invocations will not raise error:

     gs = GoogleStorage.new :'access-key' => '...', :'secret-key' => '...'
     gs.request '/some/path'
     gs.request '/some/path', :timeout => '500ms'

-But specifying an unrecognized parameter, will raise an error:
+But specifying an unrecognized parameter will do:

     gs.request '/some/path', :ssl => true # ArgumentError, GoogleStorage#request unrecognized parameter: ssl